Watch the Work, Not the Workers with Flow Metrics

 Capacity Planning and Predictability: By analysing the throughput over time, teams can better understand their capacity for completing work, which aids in planning and forecasting future work.

-Correlation with Other Metrics: Teams often review the Throughput Run Chart in conjunction with other metrics, such as Cycle Time or Work In Progress, to comprehensively view their workflow efficiency and effectiveness.
+Correlation with Other Metrics: Teams often review the Throughput Run Chart with metrics such as Cycle Time or Work In Progress to comprehensively view their workflow efficiency and effectiveness.

 Insight into Process Improvements: Regular throughput monitoring can highlight the impact of process changes, enabling teams to assess the efficacy of different strategies and practices they implement.